mkicjn/c2kanren/README.md

 # c2kanren
-**Creating a simple Lisp interpreter in C and porting uKanren to it**
+**A simple Lisp interpreter with full TCO and GC, from scratch, running microKanren**

 This is a small project inspired by a number of sources, but it does what it says on the tin.

 The main files:
 * `lisp.c` - a simple Lisp interpreter with full tail-call optimization and aggressive garbage collection
-* `ukanren.lisp` - a port of uKanren to that Lisp, with useful macros and reification
+* `ukanren.lisp` - a port of microKanren to that Lisp, with useful macros and reification

 ## The Lisp